 Dr. Nicole Libin is a certified mindfulness educator, adjunct professor, and author.
 She co-created the Mindful Schools’ Mindful Teacher Certification program and has been its Lead Teacher for the past two years, training and certifying the next generation of mindful educators.
 Nicole has been certified by both Mindful Schools and MBSR for teens, has trained with The Meditation Initiative, and has completed the UMass Center for Mindfulness Professional Mindfulness-Based Stress Reduction (MBSR) training in Mind-Body Medicine with Jon Kabat-Zinn.
 Nicole has experience working with adults, adolescents and children; prenatal groups; sports camps; government agencies; university faculty and students, professionals, and anyone else who will let her stop and take a breath with them.

 Nicole is the author of three books on mindfulness.
-Her children’s book Sticky Brains, a mindfulness and brain science picture book for children will be published in early 2020.
+Her children’s book Sticky Brains, a mindfulness and brain science picture book for children is now available!
 Her other two books, Mindful Parenting in a Chaotic World and 5-Minute Mindfulness Meditations for Teens are both published by Rockridge Press and available on Amazon.

 Early bird date: March 1, 2020